 Again, due to the fact that children with absent fathers have decreased development in their prefrontal cortex, they can be impulsive.
 Their ability to see the long-term consequences of their actions is debilitated.
 Many engage in sexual activity at young ages, which can have dire consequences, including teen pregnancy.
 Girls growing up without a father can develop an attachment disorder and see sex as a way to fulfill a male connection.

-Counter the effect: Don’t let any kids under your care learn about sex on their own, especially kids who’ve spent time without a father present.
-Say goodbye to “the talk.”
+Counter the Effect: Don’t let your kids learn about sex on their own, especially kids who’ve spent time without a father present.
+Yes, it can be an uncomfortable thing to talk about, but it’s something they should learn from you, and not the internet.
+And say goodbye to “the talk.”
 It’s talks—plural.
-Treat it as an ongoing conversation.
+Treat this topic as an ongoing conversation.

 Sound off: What are some other possible effects of absent fathers on child development?